aggress/mesosphere-dcos-kafka-installer/README.md

 https://docs.mesosphere.com/1.10/cli/install/#manually-installing-the-cli

 ### RDP client

 Now I've been using xfreerdp but it requires Quartz and a reboot
 ```
 brew cask install xfreerdp
 ```
-The alternative is to install Microsoft Remote Desktop 10. from the app store which also works fine
+The alternative is to install [Microsoft Remote Desktop 10](https://itunes.apple.com/gb/app/microsoft-remote-desktop-10/id1295203466?mt=12) from the app store which also works fine.

 ## General Usage